mne-tools/mne-python/doc/getting_started.rst

 It consists of two subpackages which are fully integrated and compatible: the original MNE-C (distributed as compiled C code) and MNE-Python.
 A basic :ref:`ch_matlab` is also available mostly to allow reading and write MNE files.
+The sister :ref:`mne_cpp` project aims to provide modular and open-source tools for acquisition, visualization, and analysis.

-For source localization the software depends on anatomical MRI processing tools provided by the FreeSurfer_ software.
+For source localization with anatomical constraints, MNE depends on anatomical MRI processing tools provided by FreeSurfer_.

 Install Python and MNE-Python
 -----------------------------